MikanNinja/OEISinR/README.md

 # OEISinR
-A dummy project, for entertainment, with no use, which is aimed at generate various OEIS sequences using R language.
+A dummy project, for entertainment, with no use, which is aimed at generating various OEIS sequences using R language.